12954 - Biostatistics Modulübersicht

 Part "Multivariate analysis"

-The student can learn the statistical technique used to analyse data that arises from more than one variable.
-Students will learn about:
+Students can learn the statistical technique for analysing data that resulting from more than one variable.
+Students learn about:

 • Principal component analysis (PCA)